How to Build a Grace Filled Marriage

 - Be realistic – Things don’t have to be perfect.
 Assess your thoughts and your motives.
 Assess the environment and the situation.
 If you have intense emotions, stop!
 Don’t act or react until you have thoroughly assessed each element of that situation.
 When you are realistic, you are better able to make the right decision, which could lead to a gracious reaction.
 Also, study your irrational thoughts to help improve your thought process.

 - Find humor – How many times does laughter lighten the mood?
-Find humor in the moment to disperse any negativity.
-Negativity clouds judgement and thinking.
+Find humor at the moment to disperse any negativity.
+Negativity clouds judgment and thinking.
 Grace is easier to extend when negativity is not ruling the moment.
 I love the moments when my wife and I are having an intense argument or discussion and something makes us laugh and smile at each other.

 - Remember, it’s okay to be different – Being different is okay, right?
 Our partners are different from us.
 Did you know that?
-Do you realize your differences in tense, negative moments?
-It would be good to find out how you can remember the differences in the moment.
-Try reminding yourself that your spouse is different with different thoughts, feelings, desires and goals.
+Do you realize your differences in tense, and negative moments?
+It would be good to find out how you can remember the differences at the moment.
+Try reminding yourself that your spouse is different with different thoughts, feelings, desires, and goals.
 That’s why you fell in love with them.
 Understanding this concept opens a person to less reactivity when their spouse opposes them.
-Grace is easier when you are able to allow your spouse to be different.
+Grace is easier when you can allow your spouse to be different.
 Let them be who they desire to be.

 - Stop talking and pray – This is about listening and humbling oneself.
-If my intent is to listen, then my intent is not to react or act.
+If I intend to listen, then my intent is not to react or act.
 If I am not intending to act, then I am less likely to punish, blame or condemn.
-When my intent is to listen and pray to God, then I am seeking to be better a better person and to love others.
+When I intend to listen and pray to God, then I am seeking to be better a better person and to love others.
 My mind will be more ready to extend grace.
 Grace is easier when listening and praying, especially when we are seeking to do the will of God.

 What does not demonstrating grace do to a marriage?